 Before anything hits the fan, however, wind-farm operators also have other options beyond radar to anticipate the arrival of flying wildlife.
 Most bat fatalities occur in late summer and early fall, for example, when many species of bats are most active.
 Bird migrations also tend to follow seasonal patterns, giving wind-farm managers a chance to shut down their turbines before the largest flocks try to fly through.

 Bats also typically prefer to fly in weak winds, so leaving turbines dormant at lower wind speeds — known as raising the "cut-in speed" at which they begin generating power — can save lives, too.
-In a 2009 study, researchers found that leaving turbines idle until winds reach 5.5 meters per second curbed bat deaths by 60 percent.
-And in 2011, another study found that bat mortality was up to 5.4 times higher at wind farms with fully operational turbines than at those with reduced activity.
-Raising cut-in speeds is more expensive for electric companies, the researchers acknowledge, but the lost power is less than 1 percent of total annual output — a low price to pay if it can prevent mass wildlife casualties.
+In one study, published in the journal BioOne Complete, researchers found that leaving turbines idle until winds reach 5.5 meters per second curbed bat deaths by 60%.
+And another study, published in Frontiers in Ecology and the Environment, found that bat mortality was up to 5.4 times higher at wind farms with fully operational turbines than at those with reduced activity.
+Raising cut-in speeds is more expensive for electric companies, the researchers acknowledge, but the lost power is less than 1% of total annual output — a low price to pay if it can prevent mass wildlife casualties.

 "Relatively small changes to wind-turbine operation resulted in nightly reductions in bat mortality, ranging from 44% to 93%, with marginal annual power loss," they wrote.
 "Our findings suggest that increasing turbine cut-in speeds at wind facilities in areas of conservation concern during times when active bats may be at particular risk from turbines could mitigate this detrimental aspect of wind-energy generation."

 Wind turbines will likely always pose some degree of risk to wildlife, as do cars, airplanes and many other large, fast-moving machines.
 But as more wind farms heed ecology and apply better technology, the risk is shrinking enough to unite conservationists and wind-energy advocates against a common foe: climate change.
-And in a sign of that unity, the U.K.'s Royal Society for the Protection of Birds offered an olive branch in 2013 by announcing plans to build a wind turbine in a field next to its headquarters.
+And in a sign of that unity, the U.K.'s Royal Society for the Protection of Birds offered an olive branch in 2016 by building a wind turbine in a field next to its headquarters.

-"We can already see the impact that climate change is having on our countryside," the RSPB's Paul Forecast said in a statement about the plan.
+"We can already see the impact that climate change is having on our countryside," the RSPB's Paul Forecast said in a statement when the plan was announced.
 "It is our responsibility to protect the rest of our environment for future generations.
 We hope that by installing a wind turbine at our U.K. headquarters, we will demonstrate to others that, with a thorough environmental assessment, the correct planning and location, renewable energy and a healthy, thriving environment can go hand in hand."